MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 ### Cause

 The issue occurs if the quota is reached.
-Your subscription doesn’t have available resources that required for upgrading.
+Your subscription doesn’t have available resources that are required for upgrading.

 ### Resolution